Chords and scales for guitar

 A simple guitar scene

 Here's a simple guitar chord scene: Guitar chords in standard tuning (EADGBE).
-When the scene opens it shows a guitar in standard tuning displaying an E chord map.
-You can easy select a different root, chord type, or scale.
-In other words, a scene is just a starting point.
+Upon opening the scene shows a guitar in standard tuning displaying an E chord overview map.
+You can explore from there by selecting a different root, chord type, or scale.
+Form there

 A simple mandolin scene